-Couchsurfing is a website that allows travelers to live in someone’s house for free.
+Couchsurfing is a website that allows travellers to live in someone’s house for free (New in 2020: There is a fee to join the website and to contact the hosts).
 Yes, it is like the free version of AirB&B (get $25 credit when you sign up with me) except it existed before AirB&B even started.
-The site has been around since 2004 and it promotes cultural exchange between hosts and travelers.
-It believes that traveling is more than just sightseeing and exploring the city’s landmarks.
-Traveling should also be learning about the local culture from the locals who actually live there.
-It’s the idea that having travelers from another part of the world in your home makes it more interesting because you’ve all been there before – travelers on the road – and can relate to the experience.
+The site has been around since 2004 and it promotes cultural exchange between hosts and travellers.
+It believes that travelling is more than just sightseeing and exploring the city’s landmarks.
+Travelling should also be learning about the local culture from the locals who actually live there.
+It’s the idea that having travellers from another part of the world in your home makes it more interesting because you’ve all been there before – travellers on the road – and can relate to the experience.

 The best part of the website is that people can leave reviews of the hosts and the guests, so other people will know whether they are trustworthy or not, and how credibility they are.
 I have personally used the website and I loved it, as I got to live with open-minded individuals and made new friends that way.
 I have also hosted and enjoyed the experience of having new people in my home.
 The website is based on the ‘paying it forward’ concept, meaning that you host people and share your living space so that someone else will also do the same in the future.

 Cost: $17.99/ year for the website’s membership.
 There is no cost to contact each host.
 (June 2020)

 Trusted Housesitters: Pet Sitting